Frequently Asked Questions

 Here are further instructions on how to navigate Starfish for scheduling appointments: Scheduling Appointments in Starfish.

 While your advisor will assist you in several ways, there are two critical reasons why advising is required.
 First, your advisor will ensure that you understand the academic requirements for your field of study.
-Second, your advisor will ensure that you know how to search, and register for, courses.
+Second, your advisor will ensure that you know how to search and register for courses.

 During the semester, your advisor will contact you and provide dates and times that advising will be available.
 It is recommended that you meet with your advisor early and often.
 Setting up an appointment early will help you beat the rush that occurs right before registration.
-In addition, meeting early opens up the possibility of exploring ideas such as second majors, study abroad, or customizing your GEC/CAR requirements.
+In addition, meeting early opens up the possibility of exploring ideas such as second majors, study abroad, or customizing your MAC/CIC requirements.

 Yes – but if you take more than one semester off, you will need to reapply for admission to UNCG.